docker-mailserver/docker-mailserver/helm-chart/docker-mailserver/tests/TESTING.md

 ### HA Proxy mode

 [x] When setting haproxy mode to "enabled", do the appropriate settings make their way into configmaps?
 Is the reverse true?
 [ ] If in external-auto mode, do the correct SEND_PROXY environment variables get set?
-Is the reverse true?
+Is the reverse true? (hard to test results of subchart?)
-[ ] If in ingress mode, do the correct SEND_PROXY settings get set?
+[ ] If in ingress mode, do the correct SEND_PROXY settings get set? (hard to test results of subchart?)
+[X] If both haproxy.enabled and haproxy.mode=external auto are not set, then don't create phonehome deployment

 ### Disable SPF

 [ ] User is able to disable SPF checks (if they don't want to use haproxy)

 If haproxy is disabled altogether, do..

+## What must be tested manually, end-to-end?

+[ ] Deploying in demo mode with external-auth haproxy [ ] Deploying in demo mode with external-manual haproxy [ ] Deploying in demo mode with ingress haproxy
+[ ] Deploying in non-demo mode with external-auth haproxy [ ] Deploying in non-demo mode with external-manual haproxy [ ] Deploying in non-demo mode with ingress haproxy